andyandme/andyandme.github.io/README.md

 Coffee Run is a group project I was involved in, as one of three programers.

-My contripution was; all forms of interaction between bean - Coffee machine - customer window, all menu ui abd functionality, The basic core game loop, a Progression System (Day/next level system), Implemented almost all particle effects, I even added aditional Dificulty and more core gameplay with my addition of functioning syrups.
+My contribution was; all forms of interaction between bean - Coffee machine - customer window, all menu ui abd functionality, The basic core game loop, a Progression System (Day/next level system), Implemented almost all particle effects, I even added aditional Dificulty and more core gameplay with my addition of functioning syrups.

 Itch Page: <a href="https://spectral-cat-dundee.itch.io/coffee-run" target="_blank" rel="noopener">Coffee Run — itch.io</a>